Last updated: May 4, 2023

 At the Coast Track signpost, turn left to go and visit Eagle Rock, which is only a couple of hundred metres away from that intersection.

-Eagle Rock, or Eagle Head Rock, is a fascinating rock formation that resembles an eagle’s beak jutting out of the cliff.
+Eagle Rock, or Eagle Head Rock, is a fascinating rock formation resembling an eagle’s beak jutting from the cliff.

 If you cross Curracurrong Creek to the other side, you can have a closer look at this rock formation and even stand on top of it.

 Curracurrong Falls is where Curracurrong Creek drops into the ocean, right next to Eagle Rock.
-This waterfall is one of the very few waterfalls in the world that drop straight into the ocean.
+This waterfall is one of the very few waterfalls in the world that drop straight into the sea.

 Another way to visit these two iconic landmarks is by doing the Wattamolla to Eagle Rock walking track, a beautiful 8 km return coastal hike.